forseti-security/forseti-security/_faq/installation_and_deployment/change-setup.md

 ---
-title: I had a typo in my Forseti setup, how do I update this?
+title: I made a mistake in Forseti setup, how do I fix/update this?
 order: 3
 ---
 {::options auto_ids="false" /}